Herodotus Journal

 Herodotus is a student-run publication founded in 1986 by the History Undergraduate Student Association (HUGSA).

 It bears the name of Herodotus of Halicarnassus, the 5th century BCE historian of the Greco-Persian Wars.
 His Histories, which preserve the memory of the battles of Marathon and Thermopylae, were written so that “human achievements may not become forgotten in time, and great and marvelous deeds . . . may not be without their glory.”
-Likewise, this journal is dedicated to preserving and showcasing the best undergraduate work completed at Stanford Department of History.
-Contributions are selected through a rigorous, supportive peer review process.
+Likewise, this journal is dedicated to preserving and showcasing the best of Stanford's undergraduate historical work.
+Submissions are solicited within the university, and contributions are selected through a rigorous, supportive peer review process.

 Editor-in-Chief